 Income-Based Repayment

 The Income-Based Repayment (IBR) is best for borrowers who are experiencing financial difficulty, have low income compared with their debt, or who are pursuing a career in public service.
+The term “income-based repayment” is often used to describe income-driven repayment plans that can lower monthly bills based on income and family size.
+Income-Based Repayment (IBR) is actually one of four such plans known collectively as income-driven repayment (IDR) plans.

 Income-based repayment is only available for federal student loans, such as the Stafford, Grad PLUS and consolidation loans including those with Perkins loans.
-It is not available for private student loans., Parent PLUS loans or for consolidation loans that include Parent PLUS loans.
+It is not available for private student loans.
+Parent PLUS loans or for consolidation loans that include Parent PLUS loans.

 Capped at Percentage of Discretionary Income